Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

-Since the variance tends to $\infty$ as $n\to\infty$, a general result on DPPs tells us that $\mathfrak X_n(\mathfrak{1}_A)$ converges in distribution to a normal distribution (after rescaling), i.e., it satisfies a central limit theorem.
-For the Ginibre ensemble, the second part of Theorem \ref{thm:entropyConvex} was proved for Cacciopoli sets $A\subset S_V$, i.e., sets that have a measurable boundary \cite{Lin, LeMaOC}.
+Since the variance tends to $\infty$ as $n\to\infty$, a general result on DPPs tells us that $\mathfrak X_n(\mathfrak{1}_A)$ converges in distribution to a normal distribution (after rescaling), i.e., it satisfies a central limit theorem \cite{Soshnikov}.
+For the Ginibre ensemble, the second part of Theorem \ref{thm:entropyConvex} was proved for Caccioppoli sets $A\subset S_V$, i.e., sets that have a measurable boundary \cite{Lin, LeMaOC}.
 The compact set $K\subset \mathring S_V$ in the formulation is to avoid the more challenging situation where $A$ is close to the boundary.
 However, there is some hope Theorem \ref{thm:entropyConvex} is valid uniformly for any set $A\subset S_V$ (i.e., no compact set $K$ is needed in the formulation).
 Namely, for the Ginibre ensemble it was shown in \cite{LMS} that an interesting scaling limit arises when one picks sets $A$ whose boundary is at a microscopic distance from the droplet boundary.
 In fact, this limiting behavior was shown to be universal for a large class of radial symmetric models and radial symmetric sets $A$ in \cite{LMS,AkByEb}.
 To the best of our knowledge, we provide the first result analogous to \cite{LMS, AkByEb} for a random matrix model without radial symmetry, i.e., the elliptic Ginibre ensemble.
-Namely, we provide the limiting number variance when $A$ is microscopically close to the droplet.
+Namely, we provide the limiting number variance when $A$ is microscopic dilation of the droplet.
+In the follow-up paper \cite{MaMoOC} analogous results are proved for general (non-radial) potentials.